 Sewage Disposal - The majority of the Township is served by On-Lot Disposal Systems (OLDS). the Pennsylvania Sewage Facilities Act (Act 537) addresses sewage disposal to try to correct and prevent future sewage disposal issues.
 The Act requires planning for sewage facilities, permitting of individual and community OLDS, and uniform standards for designing OLDS.
-There is a recent community sewage system.
+There Lexington Point serves as an example of a recently constructed community sewage system in the Township.
+At the time of writing this Plan, Lexington Point, a community sewage system, is being constructed.